raff/gisp/README.md

 - list, first, last, nth, rest

-- print, println, format, sleep
+- print, println, format, sleep, rand

+## Examples
+cmd/gisp : a REPL for gisp (can run single expressions, programs from file or expressions interactively) cmd/turtle : a REPL for gisp with turtle abilities (it shows how to add new types and primitives to gisp)